Adolph Sutro: Segregation at the baths

 The Sutro Baths were segregated in the early years of their operation.
 In 1897, a black man named John Harris sued the Sutro Baths for refusing him entry because of his race.
 The case was tried in the San Francisco Superior Court, which ruled in Harris' favor.

 Destruction of baths

 A fire destroyed the baths complex in 1966 and all that remains now are ruins.
 The fire was later determined to be arson.
-Developers, planning to turn the location into apartments, took their insurance money and left the property behind.
+Developers, planning to renovate the complex into apartments, collected the insurance money and abandoned the property.